five0ffour/Giphyboard/README.md

 ## Developer notes
 index.html:  main entry point and user interface, minimal code is here, the dynamicism is all in the app.js app.js:  the main mouse click and timer events and UI updates

 the Giphy API can be found at:  https://developer.giphy.com
+the OMDB API can be found at: http://www.omdbapi.com/
-it requires an email to register a key
+both APIs require an email to get a registered key

-No special features are included,  WYSIWYG
+Final note:  The query is built around pixar movies.
+To promote relevant pixar movie responses in the giphy search,  we add a "pixar" tag to every search to boost up pixar related content.  (e.g., consider what "cars", "coco" or "up" would return otherwise)

 ## Built With
 jQuery 3.3.1 - JavaScript library